onejeuu/sc-file/README.md

 Utility and Library for decoding and converting stalcraft assets files, such as models and textures into well-known formats.

-You can use executable from [Releases](https://github.com/onejeuu/sc-file/releases) page.

-> [!IMPORTANT]
-> This utility is designed for artworks and etc \
+Designed for artworks creation and the like.

+> [!NOTE]
-> There is not and will not be any encoding back into game formats
+> There is not and will not be encoding back into game formats.

 > [!WARNING]
-> Do not use game assets directly \
+> Do not use game assets directly. \
-> You can get banned for any changes in game client
+> Any changes in game client can be detected.

+You can use executable program from [Releases](https://github.com/onejeuu/sc-file/releases) page.

 # 📁 Formats